directus/directus/.changeset/dirty-rings-greet.md

 '@directus/api': minor
 ---

-Caching field information as part of schema caching
+Enabled caching of field information as part of schema caching